-SPOTS:The Faculty Senate has approved for use in personnel decisions a survey: the SPOTS (Student Perception of Teaching Survey) in versions for face-to-face, lab, and field-based, and distance education courses.
+- The Faculty Senate has approved for use in personnel decisions via the annual evaluation a survey: the SPOTS (Student Perception of Teaching Survey) in versions for face-to-face, lab, and field-based, and distance education courses.
 The Distance Education version is administered to all students in courses with a distance-learning component that comprises 25 percent or more of the total contact hours.
 Data from SPOTS are qualitative data and are not designed to serve the purpose of a measurement instrument; therefore, SPOTS data may not be converted into a numerical sore to be used in faculty evaluation.
-The Office of Institutional Planning, Research, and Effectiveness generates these surveys, administers them, and summarizes the information, which is distributed to the appropriate faculty members and units.
+The Office of Institutional Planning, Research, and Effectiveness generates these surveys, administers them, and summarizes the information, which is distributed to the appropriate faculty members and units

-For questions concerning the surveys please contact:
+- For questions concerning surveys, including the SPOTS, please contact:

-Peer Classroom Observation:Direct, peer classroom observation of teaching for non-tenured, probationary term faculty members is required at East Carolina University.
+- Direct, peer classroom observation of teaching for non-tenured, probationary term faculty members is required at East Carolina University.
 This requirement results from UNC General Administrative Memorandum #338 ("Tenure and Teaching in the University of North Carolina"), issued September 28, 1992, and from East Carolina University Faculty Senate Resolution #93-44, which was approved by the Chancellor on February 8, 1994.
 The Faculty Senate Resolution establishes procedures and an instrument for direct, peer classroom observation.
 It also states that units can modify the Faculty Senate procedures or instrument, or select their own, provided these are approved by the appropriate vice chancellor.

-- The Personnel Action Dossier is a file containing materials for evaluating a faculty member's professional activity.
+The Personnel Action Dossier (PAD) is required for personnel action for reappointment, promotion and permanent tenure.
+It is defined in the East Carolina University Faculty Manual (IV.F.2) as: The Personnel Action Dossier is a file containing materials for evaluating a faculty member's professional activity.
 The dossier is compiled by candidates for reappointment, promotion, and/or permanent tenure in consultation with the unit administrator and the chair of the Unit Personnel Committee.
 The dossier will be use by the appropriate committee in making personnel recommendations.
 A fixed term faculty member seeking to be recommended for a second or subsequent fixed-term appointment need not compile the dossier.